On general type varieties admitting global holomorphic forms: Noether type inequalities between and

 \

-According to Hacon-McKernan \cite{H-M06}, Takayama \cite{Tak06} and Tsuji \cite{T07}, given any positive rational number $M$, the set of smooth projective general type $n$-folds whose canonical volumes are upper bounded by $M$ is birationally bounded.
-Denote by $\nu_n$ the minimal volume among all smooth projective $n$-folds of general type.
-By the MMP and Birkar-Cascini-Hacon-McKernan \cite{BCHM}, any variety of general type has a minimal model.
+According to Hacon-McKernan \cite{H-M06}, Takayama \cite{Tak06} and Tsuji \cite{T07}, given any positive rational number $M$, the set of smooth projective $n$-folds whose canonical volumes are in the interval $(0,M)$ is birationally bounded.
+By MMP and Birkar-Cascini-Hacon-McKernan \cite{BCHM}, any smooth projective variety $X$ of general type has a minimal model $X_\text{{min}}$, where $X_\text{{min}}$ has ${\bQ}$-factorial terminal singularities and $K_{X_\text{min}}$ is nef.